r3dlight/keysas/documentation/user_documentation/installation.rst

  $ sudo make install
  $ sudo make install-yararules

+.. admonition:: False positive detection by Yara rules
+  :class: note

+  Some Yara rules (for example the **Big_numbers*** one) may give repeated false positives on some document types.
+If you want to remove them, you'll have to locate them in **/usr/share/keysas/rules**, commenting them out and running the **index_gen.sh** script.

 At the end of the installation, you should see something like this:

 .. image:: /img/install_completed.png